College of Liberal Arts & Social Sciences > Academics > History > Graduate Program > History (MA)

 You’ll take a total of 12 courses, three core courses and nine elective courses.

-of 2016 LAS graduates surveyed were employed or continuing their education within six months of graduation
+of 2018 graduates surveyed were employed or continuing their education within six months of graduation

 “As a high school social studies teacher, I knew that enrolling in this program would strengthen my effectiveness in the classroom.
 My experience in the program surpassed the expectations I had in terms of it strengthening my teaching and content knowledge.
 My professors were incredibly passionate about their subject matter and the methodology of the field.”